 2.1 The Council's Constitution at Article 15 ("Review and Revision of the Constitution") requires that the Monitoring Officer "will monitor and review the operation of the Constitution to ensure that the aims and principles of the Constitution are given full effect."
 It was agreed by Council that in conducting a periodic review of the Council's Constitution a report should be submitted to the first ordinary meeting of Council in the new municipal year, unless otherwise directed by Council.
 Council resolved that ideally such a report should come before the September meeting (or a meeting approximate thereto) to ensure that any new councillors have undertaken their induction.
-It was necessary to change the date of the Constitution Committee from 31 August 2018 to 13 September 2018.
-Council agreed therefore, at its meeting on 13 September 2018, that the outcome of the Monitoring Officer's review would be considered at this Council meeting.
+Due to the change of date of this Committee meeting, it is proposed that the report be submitted to Council on 25 October.